TutorialsLast Updated Aug 5, 20247 min read

 });

-In the code above, the first test asserts a successful response by checking the status codes 200, 201, and 202.
+This code’s first test asserts a successful response by checking the status codes 200, 201, and 202.
 These codes are used to indicate a successful POST request.
-The second test checks the message returned in the json response to make sure it matches the expected success message.
+The second test checks the job of the returned json object to make sure it matches the provided job.

-Run the requests and the tests will pass as shown below:
+Run the requests and the tests will pass.

 Setting up a test automation project

-So far we have used the Postman GUI to make requests, and that is great, but the goal of this tutorial is automating testing and generating test results.
-That makes our next task setting up a project for test automation.
+So far you have used the Postman GUI to make requests.
+That’s great, but the goal of this tutorial is automating testing and generating test results.
+That makes your next task setting up a project for test automation.

 To get started, create a folder for the project at any location on your local machine: